 And there’s still plenty of “bread” to spread with Linux “butter,” says Red Hat’s top executive.

-Raleigh, N.C. — In a conference call with analysts, Red Hat CEO Jim Whitehurst says the company is only in the "third inning" of winning corporate clients away from Unix.
-And he sees a lot of potential in winning over "all new workloads."...
+In a conference call with analysts, Red Hat (NYSE: RHT) CEO Jim Whitehurst said the company is only in the “third inning” of winning corporate clients away from Unix.

 Plus, Whitehurst sees a lot of potential in winning over “all new workloads.”

 Here’s how the discussion went in the conference call with the transcript provided by SeekingAlpha:

 Jason Maynard – Wells Fargo Securities, LLC, Research Division:

 “Jim, I have a question for you just around the core Linux business, and I’d love to get your take on where do you think we’re at in UNIX or Linux migration?
 How would you characterize the health, if you will, of sort of that bread-and-butter business?
 And how much, if at all, is that business, do you think, impacted by some of the challenges and [indiscernible] in the financial services and some of the other sectors of the economy?”

 “Again, I think when we look out at opportunities, we do a bottom-up build.
 And so we look at our customers, we look at their Linux footprints relative to their UNIX footprints and how much room we have to go.